Guided scenario - Deploy Microsoft Edge for Mobile

 Edge may take up to 12 hours to receive configuration.
 For more information, see App configuration policies for Microsoft Intune.

 Once the guided scenario is complete it will display a summary.
-You can modify the resources listed in the summary later, however the table displaying these resouces will not be saved.
+You can modify the resources listed in the summary later, however the table displaying these resources will not be saved.

 - Enhance the security of using Microsoft Edge by setting up Intune app protection policy integration.
-For more information, see Application protection policies for Microsoft Edge.
+For more information, see Create Intune app protection policies.

 - If you have intranet sites to include, explore protecting access with Azure Application Proxy integration.
-For more information, see Configure Application Proxy settings for Microsoft Edge.
+For more information, see Manage proxy configuration.